code4recovery/tsml-ui/README.md

 # Website Meeting Finder 2.0

-With only a [Meeting Guide format JSON file](https://github.com/meeting-guide/spec), developers will soon be able to have the same meeting finder found in the [12 Step Meeting List](https://github.com/meeting-guide/12-step-meeting-list) WordPress plugin on any website platform.
+With only a [Meeting Guide format JSON file](https://github.com/meeting-guide/spec), developers can soon have the same meeting finder found in the [12 Step Meeting List](https://github.com/meeting-guide/12-step-meeting-list) WordPress plugin on any website platform.

 Advantanges:

-* better performance for users
+* faster performance for users
 * less strain on servers
 * supports any web platform
+* easily embedded into any layout
-* wider pool of potential contributors (not just WordPress webmasters)
+* wider pool of potential project contributors (not just WordPress webmasters)
 * simplifies WordPress plugin (separation of concerns)
+* enables the much-requested meetings shortcode

+Open questions:

+* what will the impact be on SEO?
+* how to handle email transport?

 ## Installation